erenkaraboga/getir_android_final_project/README.md

  * At the bottom of the screen, there is a list of recommended products as a bonus feature, and the user can also add or remove products from here in the same way.
 If the user's basket is not empty, they can choose to empty it.
  * When the user confirms their basket, a Toast message appears indicating the total amount, and the user is returned to the main module.

+## Testing

+### GetProductsUseCase Test

+The `GetProductsUseCase` is responsible for fetching products.
+Three different scenarios are tested:

+1. **Success Case**: Verifies the expected behavior when `getProducts()` function is called successfully.
+It ensures that the function returns the expected list of products.

+2. **HTTP Exception Error Case**: Tests the expected behavior when `getProducts()` function encounters an HTTP exception.
+It verifies that the function throws an HTTP exception as expected.

+3. **IO Exception Error Case**: Validates the expected behavior when `getProducts()` function encounters an I/O exception.
+It ensures that the function throws an I/O exception as expected.

+#### Test Cases

+- **check getProducts() success case**: Tests the successful execution of the `getProducts()` function.
+- **check getProducts() http exception error case**: Tests the behavior when `getProducts()` encounters an HTTP exception.
+- **check getProducts() io exception error case**: Tests the behavior when `getProducts()` encounters an I/O exception.

+### SharedViewModel Test

+The `SharedViewModel` is a ViewModel responsible for managing UI-related data in the home screen of an Android application.
+The test cases cover various scenarios to ensure the correct behavior of the ViewModel's functions.

+#### Test Cases

+1. **getProductsUseCase emits success**: Verifies the correct handling of a successful response from the `getProducts()` function of the `GetProductsUseCase`.
+It simulates the emission of a successful resource and checks if the ViewModel handles it properly.

+2. **getProductsUseCase emits error**: Tests the ViewModel's behavior when the `getProducts()` function of the `GetProductsUseCase` returns an error.
+It simulates the emission of an error resource and verifies if the ViewModel handles it correctly.

+3. **getProducts emits loading**: Checks the ViewModel's response to the loading state when the `getProducts()` function is called.
+It simulates the emission of a loading resource and ensures that the ViewModel handles it appropriately.

+4. **verify setLoading function called with isLoading=true**: Validates the ViewModel's behavior when the `setLoading(true)` function is called.
+It verifies if the ViewModel correctly sets the loading state to true.

+5. **verify setLoading function called with isLoading=false**: Validates the ViewModel's behavior when the `setLoading(false)` function is called.
+It verifies if the ViewModel correctly sets the loading state to false.

 ## List of Positives

 - ✅ Completed